PVieira04/CI-project-1/README.md

 ### __Accessibility__

 In order to adhere to accessibility guidelines for font size, the website is designed so that any font size does not go lower than 16px.
+Font sizes were changed in order to adhere to further accessibility guidelines.
+The body tag was given a font size rule of 100% and most other font size style rules were given a value in terms of em.

+All external social media links in the footer open in a new tab and also warn the user this happens via an aria-label.

-All images have alt text.
+All images have alt text telling the user what the image is.

+All external image links have appropriate alt text which can tell the user a new tab will open if clicked and say which website will be opened.

-Any a tags that link to the current page have been deleted and replaced with p tags.
+Any a tags that link to the current page have been deleted and replaced with p tags, apart from the website logo.

+Text and background colour have a minimum of 7:1 contrast ratio to cater for all colour blindness.

+All HTML and CSS is valid as shown in the validator testing seciton and across all HTML pages, there are no duplicate IDs.

+Correct HTML markup is used throughout the project and content is in a logical order.
+Page elements also receive keyboard focus in a logical order and the HTML structure is the same on every page.

+Every page had an appropriate title and the language of the page is specified.

+img tags are used appropriately to show meaningful content while icons are coded in CSS.

+The page is completely keyboard accessible and users can navigate through different pages of the website.

 ### __Imagery__